 This has been the sticking point, however, with a long list of federal rights provided to married couples but denied to gay couples, from tax breaks to survivor benefits, even emergency room access.
 Corporations had at one time been equally insensitive in matters of employee rights.
 Powerful Hollywood films have been made on this subject, and gay-rights lawyers all over the country have been doing a land office business in estate planning, convincing gays they needed special wording in their wills to prevent bogeyman acts that simply were never existed.
 I had a gay friend in Arizona, in 2000, tell me he voted for Al Gore because Gore would let him leave his estate to his partner.
 Now that was so wrong in so many ways, I can’t list them, but it did prove that even kids with a 140 IQ also sleep through Civics class.
-I told him he cold have left his estate to his partner in 1910, when Arizona was still a territory.
+I told him with the advice from probate attorneys in Fort Lauderdale area he cold have left his estate to his partner in 1910, when Arizona was still a territory.
 But siding with caution, he paid $5000 for a will he could have had drawn up for $250.

 The recent Supreme Court decision not to hear appeals of the five states whose people had voted to ban same-sex marriage has been, for better or worse, deemed to be a Roe v Wade-like blanket grant for gay marriage.
 Only it’s not.
 It affects only five states, leaving close to 30 states with no law on their books one way or the other.
 And a long legal process to force them.